 Looks can be very deceiving when it comes to flowers.
-Today, we will offer you a list consisting of ten gorgeous but deadly flowers and a quick summary of some of the deadliest plants in the world.
+So, today, we will offer you a list consisting of ten gorgeous but deadly flowers and a quick summary of some of the deadliest plants in the world.

-Just like us, plants have been evolving for hundreds of thousands of years and have developed different means to protect themselves – from thorns and spines to deadly chemicals.
+However, just like us, plants have been evolving for hundreds of thousands of years and have developed different means to protect themselves.
+For this reason, they flourished from thorns and spines to deadly chemicals.

-In this article, we’ll discuss 10 deadly flowers to watch out for.
+Therefore, in this article, we’ll discuss 10 deadly flowers to watch out for.
 These flowers look harmless to the naked eye, but they also contain toxins and poisonous substances that can be lethal for both humans and pets.
 Moreover, since we are in the fun section of this website, we will also present you with some of the deadliest plants and most poisonous specs of vegetation that Mother Nature created for our amazement (and disgust).
+So, without any further introductions, let’s begin our “deadly journey”.

 Our List of Beautiful But Deadly Flowers